 While most of the furnishings at Chalet Ladroit are contemporary, the traditional farmhouse kitchen was retained.
 By installing a new modern range, and new work surfaces the kitchen is practical as well as beautiful.

-The drop down table in the summer kitchen at Chalet Patagonia is very a traditional practical design.
+The drop down table – une table de berger – in the summer kitchen at Chalet Patagonia is traditionally found in many old farm buildings and chalets and a very practical design.
 With its local handmade pottery, and wooden benches this kitchen is totally different to the sleek high tech main kitchen upstairs.

 Contemporary all the way!
 The contrast between the straight lines of the kitchen and the curves of the dining table chairs and overhead lighting at Chalet Snow Chic are very easy on the eye.

 Are you looking to decorate your property in a chalet style that suits you?
 Would you like professional advice on decorating and managing your projects?
-Don’t hesitate to contact our interior stylists Caroline MARY (firstname.lastname@example.org) and Janelle ELSDON (email@example.com), who have decorated many OVO Network properties.
+Don’t hesitate to contact our interior stylists.